 Meet Our Farmers

-We source our beans from Gold Mountain Coffee Growers in Matagalpa, Nicaragua.
+We source the vast majority our beans from Gold Mountain Coffee Growers in Matagalpa, Nicaragua.
 Our farmers are all neighbors in a community called Las Nubes (the clouds) located at the top of the mountain where they grow some incredible coffee at the edge of the rainforest.
 Gold Mountain Coffee Growers is a social enterprise created by American born turned Nicaraguan coffee farmer Ben Weiner.

 We have chosen to work with Ben for 4 reasons;